Family provision claims explained

 You might consider making a family provision claim if:

-If a claim is not lodged within strict time limits, you may lose the right to pursue it.
-This often leads to regret when people realise too late that they had been eligible.
+Where a claim is not lodged within applicable time limits, the ability to pursue it may be affected.
+In some circumstances people become aware of their eligibility only after the relevant period has passed.
 Similarly, if an estate is distributed without knowledge of a potential claim, disputes and delays can occur when the claim is later discovered, sometimes requiring estate assets to be recovered from beneficiaries.

 What to consider